 Decision process 24 is diagrammed in Figure 8.
 Here a small manufacturing firm was faced with a series of pressures that indicated that its plant was obsolete.
 A proposal to sell the building was developed (design), and a real estate agent then contacted (search), but no buyers were found.
-It was then realized that the city might expropriate the land (interrupt), and an agent was hired to negotiate a good price should that occur.
-Meanwhile, a neighboring firm moved out, and their adjoining parking lot was acquired to provide room for expansion or to increase the expropriation value of the property (evaluation-choice).
-At the same time, the firm employed architects to investigate two alternatives, but rejected both proposals as too expensive (evaluation-choice).
+It was then realised that the city might expropriate the land (interrupt) and an agent was hired to negotiate a good price should that occur.
+Meanwhile, a neighbouring firm moved out and their adjoining parking lot was acquired to provide room for expansion or to increase the expropriation value of the property (evaluation-choice).
 At the same time, the firm employed architects to investigate two alternatives, but rejected both proposals as too expensive (evaluation-choice), and attention was then focused on moving.
 Three alternative sites were found (search), and employees were polled and road networks investigated (evaluation).
-One area proved to be the most desirable, and when an existing facility was found there at a good price (search), it was identified as a favorite candidate and purchased (evaluation-choice).
-The company planned the modification of the building (design), and commenced the alteration.
-Two months later, however, the provincial government expropriated at the same time both the old plant and the new and gave the firm a short time to vacate (interrupt).
+One area proved to be the most desirable, and when an existing facility was found there at a good price (search), it was identified as a favourite candidate and purchased (evaluation-choice).
+The company planned the modification of the building (design) and commenced the alteration.
+Two months later, however, the provincial government expropriated at the same time both the old plant and the new, and gave the firm a short time to vacate (interrupt).
 Now the firm faced a crisis.
 It did, however, have a considerable source of funds from the expropriation and could consider buying land and building a new plant.
 Only one area was investigated, and a suitable site was located (search).
-The firm obtained rezoning sanctions from the municipal government, a mortgage from the bank (design), and the assurance that this property would not be expropriated (authorization).
-The site was purchased (evaluation-choice), and the engineering department, in consultation with the architect, prepared building plans, (design); the plans were quickly finalized (evaluation-choice).
-To summarize, what started as a basic design decision process, type 5, reverted to a dynamic design process, type 7, because of a governmental interrupt.
+The firm obtained rezoning sanctions from the municipal government, a mortgage from the bank (design) and the assurance that this property would not be expropriated (authorisation).
+The site was purchased (evaluation-choice) and the engineering department, in consultation with the architect, prepared building plans (design); the plans were quickly finalised (evaluation-choice).
+To summarise, what started as a basic design decision process, type 5, reverted to a dynamic design process, type 7, because of a governmental interrupt.